nsdfxela/nsdfxela.github.io/animation_retargeting.md

 ![Animation BP](assets/img/retargeting06.png)

-Right click on the asset opens context menu where you can find the "Duplicate and Retarget Animation Blueprint" command.
+Right-click on the asset opens the context menu where you can find the "Duplicate and Retarget Animation Blueprint" command.

 ![Retarget menu](assets/img/retargeting07.png)

-In "Duplicate and Retarget Animation Blueprint" window you need to set the IK Retageter parameter:
+In the "Duplicate and Retarget Animation Blueprint" window you need to set the IK Retageter parameter:

 ![Duplicate and Retarget Animation Blueprint](assets/img/retargeting08.png)

-You also may find useful to set the naming parameters and destination folder:
+You also may find it useful to set the naming parameters and destination folder:

 ![Duplicate and Retarget Animation Blueprint](assets/img/retargeting09.png)